Shopify/storefront-api-learning-kit/README.md

 This query includes the `sortKey` argument on the products connection, this returns products in the order specified by the sortKey

 Products can contain multiple images, so the `images` connection requires pagination.

+Since products can contain multiple variants, we've asked the products connection to return price ranges.

 In this example we only want to display 1 image per product, so we're only asking for first:1

-Since products can contain multiple variants, we've asked the products connection to return price ranges.

-The 'priceRange' object returns prices in the shop's currency.
-International Pricing of products in collections will be demonstrated in the next example.

 ```gql
 query getProductsInCollection($handle: String!) {